tobiasbriones/blog/mathswe/ops/mvp/eng/pr/new-image-catalog-and-landing-page---mathswe-ops-mvp-2024-08-22/index.md

 # New Image Catalog and Landing Page | MathSwe Ops Mvp (2024/08/22)

-The System CLI app requires more images to add enough value before its initial release, like Miniconda and JetBrains IDEs.
+The System app repository requires more images to add enough value before its initial release, like Miniconda and JetBrains IDEs.
 It's crucial not to leave behind its documentation right now, as the new MSW Ops web home must also move forward to reach end users to achieve a complete product.

 ---